Erdroy/MySync/README.md

 * Web Dashboard,
 * SSL support.

-# TODO: Tutorials
+# Tutorials
-1. Installing server on Windows
-2. Installing server on Linux
-3. ???
+1. Server and project setup, see wiki: https://github.com/Erdroy/MySync/wiki/

 # Contributing/Contact
 Feel free to contribute, there is a lot of work to do(see https://trello.com/b/NxN9L6Gf/mysync),